SimonGilson/Linux-Commands/Basic Commands.md

 Listing Directory
-  ls - List items in current directory ls -al - list all items including hidden items and permissions
+> ls - List items in current directory
+> ls -al - list all items including hidden items and permissions

 Printing working directory
 > pwd

-su - swithch user
+swithch user
-sudo - run command as sudo
+> su
+>
+Run a command in elevated priveledges
+> sudo

 Copying items
- cp {item location to copy} {location for item to be copied to}
+> cp {item location to copy} {location for item to be copied to}

-locate - find file path of file name
+find file path of file name
+> locate

-Grep -f txt item.txt - locate an item that is a text file type and the name of the file
+Locate an item that is a text file type and the name of the file
+> Grep -f txt item.txt

 mkdir -  Make directory in the current directory - permissions will be applied depedning on the one used to create the directory. rmdir - Remove directory that has not files in it.